- For years SAP has stated that on HANA and in-memory computing.

 What SAP Said About SAP on In-Memory Computing

-When SAP introduced HANA has continuously claimed that HANA was completely different than what had come before it.
+When SAP introduced, HANA has continuously claimed that HANA was utterly different than what had come before it.
 It claimed that a primary reason for this was that HANA was “in memory.”

 The Truth About In-Memory Computing?

 As we covered in the article How to Understand Why In-Memory Computing is a Myth,

 “Calling HANA “in-memory computing” is the same as saying “bullet based shooting,” when discussing firearms.”